-We recently had the pleasure of visiting North Devon for a wedding and decided to make a weekend of it.
-As a child, I spent many family holidays in Woolacombe and visited there several times in adult life too so we were keen to return.
+A couple of years ago, we had the pleasure of visiting North Devon for a wedding and decided to make a weekend of it.
+As a child, I spent many family holidays in Woolacombe and visited there several times in adult life too, so we were keen to return.
 We chose to stay in Barnstable as it was in between both the beach and the wedding venue.

 It was quite by chance that we came across Broomhill Sculpture Gardens whilst driving to our hotel on the first day.
 We returned the next morning and spent a good 90 minutes walking through the woodland trails admiring a vast array of sculptures.
 You could easily spend longer.